 Reinventing yourself…is hard work.
 But it’s worth it!!

 The good news is, once you get a taste of your potential you’ll have all the motivation you’ll need.

 TO START, you need to … SLOWING DOWN!

-Most people who are tired of their lives are just TIRED!
+Most people who are tired of their lives are just physically TIRED!

-They’ve made themselves busy, so they don’t feel unhappy.
-EXHAUSTED from working or doing things they think will bring them meaning and fulfillment.
-(Buying toys, cars, houses, vacations, expensive dinners)
+They make themselves busy, so they don’t feel unhappy.
+Completely EXHAUSTED from working or things they think will bring them meaning and fulfillment.
+(Like, buying toys, cars, houses, vacations, expensive dinners)

 I know because I was one of them.

 It was after years of struggling with loss and grief missing a loved one, and overwork that I found myself exhausted.
 So I woke up one morning with a decision I had to change.

 And that is where my trouble began.